wyattcolburn/ros_ws/README.md

 **Worlds for TurleBot:** All worlds need exist within turtlebot4_ignition_bringup/worlds directory.
 There is a weird bug where only the present names work for live topics

+Metric values
+The metrics_files folder contains the 5 difficulty metrics calculated on the path in this order: distance to closest obstacle, average visibility, dispersion, characteristic dimension, and tortuosity